Thegamer-sudo/workshop_system/README.md

 - Adding more advanced features such as notifications

 ## Contributor
-- Zimasa Mabotshwa – Documentation, system structure, and coordination
+- Zimasa Mabotshwa – Helped with Documentation, system structure, and coordination
-- [Other Team Members] – Development and implementation